 - 1. Ensure that the analyzer is fully purged and warmed up. - 2.
 Check that the sample/zero gas flow rate is 2.0 scfh, as indicated on the front panel flowmeter.
+Correct the flowmeter reading using the Appendix B curve.
 The LOW FLOW light should not be illuminated.
-Adjust sample flow with pressure regulation on the sample inlet, applying a maximum of 8-10 psig.
+Adjust sample flow with pressure regulation on the sample inlet, applying a maximum of 10 psig.